SwiftyBeaver/SwiftyBeaver/README.md

 ### CocoaPods (deprecated)

-We discontinued support for Carthage due to its issues with latest Xcode and Swift versions.
+We discontinued support for CocoaPods due to its issues with latest Xcode and Swift versions.
 For SwiftyBeaver 1.4.0 or newer please use Carthage or SPM instead.

 To use [CocoaPods](https://cocoapods.org) with SwiftyBeaver 1.3.0 or older with Xcode 8 just add this to your Podfile: